Simulating the quantum switch with quantum circuits is computationally hard: Introduction

 \section{Introduction}

-Indefinite causal order is a property that emerged from the study of higher-order transformations in quantum theory~\cite{chiribella2008quantum,chiribella2008transforming,chiribella2009theoretical,bisio2019theoretical,milz2024characterising}.
-While a quantum channel is a transformation that maps a quantum state into a quantum state, a transformation that maps a quantum channel into a quantum channel is a called a higher-order transformation.
-More generally, a higher-order transformation may take several arbitrary quantum channels as input and output a quantum channel.
-An example of such a transformation is a quantum circuit with ``open slots'' where arbitrary quantum channels can be inserted, giving rise to a higher-order transformation that acts on the input channels in a sequential, temporally-ordered manner, known as a \textit{quantum comb}~\cite{chiribella2008quantum,chiribella2009theoretical}.
-Remarkably, there also exist well-defined higher-order transformations that act on their input quantum channels in an \textit{indefinite causal order}~\cite{chiribella2013quantum,oreshkov2012quantum,araujo2015witnessing}.
-Such transformations \textit{cannot} be described by any quantum circuit that uses the same number of calls of the input quantum channels.
-Indefinite causal order has been shown to provide advantages in several quantum computation and information-theoretic tasks, such as quantum channel discrimination~\cite{chiribella2012perfect,bavaresco2021strict,bavaresco2022unitary}, quantum metrology~\cite{zhao2020quantum,liu2023optimal}, computational complexity~\cite{araujo2014computational}, query complexity~\cite{abbott2023quantum}, transformations of blackbox unitaries and isometries~\cite{quintino2019reversing,quintino2019probabilistic,yoshida2023universal,yoshida2024universal}, among others.
+Indefinite causal order is a fundamental property that emerges in the exploration of higher-order transformations within quantum theory~\cite{chiribella2008quantum,chiribella2008transforming,chiribella2009theoretical,bisio2019theoretical,milz2024characterising}.
+Higher-order quantum transformations are operations whose inputs and outputs are not quantum states, but rather transformations that themselves act on quantum states, such as quantum channels.
+An example of such a transformation is a quantum circuit with open slots where arbitrary quantum channels can be inserted and acted upon in a sequential, temporally ordered manner ~\cite{chiribella2008quantum,chiribella2009theoretical}.
+Remarkably, there also exist well-defined higher-order transformations that act on their input quantum channels in an indefinite causal order~\cite{chiribella2013quantum,oreshkov2012quantum,araujo2015witnessing}.
+Such transformations cannot be described by any quantum circuit that uses the same number of calls, or queries, of the input quantum channels, challenging the standard notion of computation in which operations are performed on a system in a fixed order.